Campus Spotlight: The Ohio State University

 The Ohio State University is a leading research institution with more than 46,000 undergraduates on its Columbus, OH campus.
 While many prospective students are drawn to OSU for its engineering and other STEM majors, OSU offers a wide range of disciplines, from business and nursing to music, theatre, dance, and more.

-The campus is 20 minutes from the airport.
+The Ohio State University’s main campus is 20 minutes from the airport.
 Although OSU is located in the city of Columbus, which is quite large with more than 850,000 residents, the university has a college campus feel.
 Columbus offers a wealth of internship and job opportunities, as well as entertainment ranging from professional sports to Broadway shows.
 Students are required to live on campus for the first two years and cannot have a car their first year.
 New facilities include the new communications department building, a fine arts center for theatre and dance, as well as newly constructed or renovated residence halls.

 Advising, Majors & Honors Program

 All incoming students are assigned an advisor, and the university exploration program is offered to the many students who are not sure of their area of study.
 The first-year experience program is nationally recognized and contributes to the 98 percent retention rate (the percentage of students who return for sophomore year), which is remarkably high for a state university with students from many socioeconomic backgrounds.
 The program offers outdoor and leadership opportunities for incoming freshmen the summer before they arrive on campus, a robust orientation program, peer mentoring, a survey course, and workshops that help students understand the resources on campus and how to access them.